delaneyj/datastar/site/static/md/guide/going_deeper.md

 data: script console.log('Success!')
 ```

-Every request is sent with a `{datastar: *}` object containing the current signals (except for local signals whose keys begin with an underscore).
-This allows frontend state to be shared with the backend, and for the backend to “drive” the frontend.
+Every request is sent with a `{datastar: *}` object that includes the current signals (except for local signals whose keys begin with an underscore).
+This allows frontend state to be shared with the backend, and for the backend to “drive the frontend” (control its state and behavior dynamically).

 ## Hypermedia First

 Datastar is a hypermedia framework.
-Hypermedia is the idea that the web is a set of interconnected resources, and it is the reason the web has been so successful.
+Hypermedia is the idea that the web is a network of interconnected resources, and it is the reason the web has been so successful.

-However, the rise of the frontend frameworks and SPAs have led to a lot of confusion about how to use hypermedia.
+However, the rise of the frontend frameworks and SPAs has led to a lot of confusion about how to use hypermedia.

 Browsers don't care about your application – they care about rendering hypermedia.
-For example, if you visit a membership website as a guest, you'll likely see a login option.
+For example, if you visit a membership website as a guest, you'll likely see a generic landing page and a login option.
 Only once you log in will you see links to member-only content.
 This has huge benefits.

-- Each interaction determined the next valid state.
+- Each interaction determines the next valid state.
-- When implemented correctly, this means the backend is where all your logic lives, leading to no client side routing, validation, etc.
+- When implemented correctly, all logic resides in the backend, eliminating the need for client-side routing, validation, etc.
 - HTML can be generated from any language.

 ## Simplicity

 At 12 KiB, Datastar is smaller than both Alpine.js and htmx, yet it provides the functionality of both libraries combined.
 The package size is not _just_ a vanity metric.
 By embracing simplicity and first principles, everything becomes leaner and cleaner.

-Don't take our word for it – go [browse the source code](https://github.com/starfederation/datastar/tree/main/library) and make up your own mind.
+Don't take our word for it – [explore the source code](https://github.com/starfederation/datastar/tree/main/library) and make up your own mind.
 And remember that Datastar is a framework, so while the [core plugins](https://github.com/starfederation/datastar/blob/main/library/src/plugins/official/core/attributes) are required, you can create [custom bundles](/bundler) and write your own plugins.

 ## Unlearning

 When approaching Datastar, especially when coming from other frontend frameworks, be prepared to _unlearn_ your bad practices.
-You may not know them as bad practices; they may even feel natural to you.
+These may not seem like bad practices initially; they may even feel natural.

 When you embrace hypermedia, everything becomes much _less_ complicated.
-Put state in the right place, and it's a lot easier to reason about.
+Put state in the right place, and it becomes a lot easier to reason about.